Cover is critically important

 Liberia, Africa’s oldest republic, was founded in 1847 by freed American and Caribbean slaves.
-Recent decades have seen it torn apart in a bloody civil war and conflict with neighbouring Sierra Leone.
+The last decades of the 20th century saw it torn apart in a bloody civil war and conflict with neighbouring Sierra Leone.
 A ceasefire was agreed in 2003 with the ousting of President Charles Taylor.
 He has since been tried in The Hague for war crimes.

 Infrastructure is poor and even buildings in the capital, Monrovia, are often without electricity and running water.
-Liberia’s healthcare system has been completely overwhelmed by the 2014 Ebola outbreak.
+Liberia’s healthcare system was completely shaken by the 2014 Ebola outbreak.
 Tropical and waterborne disease is common and the risk of injury is high.
 International health insurance in Liberia is critical and must have cover for emergency evacuation to another country.

 In Monrovia, violent crime is a big problem in many areas, particularly after dark.
 Robbers are frequently armed with knives and machetes, and there is also a high incidence of rape.
 Be cautious at all times, leave valuables in a safe place whenever possible and don’t walk or travel about alone.